Tag: anime

 Art, Comics, Film, Japanning November 14, 2011

-In late October I spent a week in Fiji on behalf of the Japanese Embassy and the Japan Foundation in Sydney to present a lecture and workshop at the School of Arts, Language and Media of the University of the South Pacific and introduce films at an Anime festival.
-It was all part of Japan Culture Week 2011 in Suva, the capital city on the largest of the 300 islands and it seemed a bit like an act of cultural colonisation, raising the Anime flag and flying its colours on Treasure Island, creating a little Anime paradise in the Pacific Ocean.
+Last month I spent a wonderfully productive week in Fiji…on behalf of the Japanese Embassy and the Japan Foundation in Sydney…to present a lecture and workshop at the School of Arts, Language and Media, University of the South Pacific.
+I also introduced films at an Anime festival held there.
+It was part of Japan Culture Week 2011 in Suva, the capital city on the largest of the 300 islands.
+It seemed like an act of cultural colonisation…with the raising of the Anime and Manga flags and the flying of their colours on Treasure Island…creating a little Anime and Manga paradise in the Pacific Ocean.

 Lecturing on the global spread of Japanese pop culture in the 1980s.
 (Photo by Louise Graber)

-Dr. Michael Hill lecturing on the global spread of Japanese pop culture in the 1980s.
+Dr. Michael Hill at the University of the South Pacific in Fiji…presenting a slide lecture for the Japan Foundation on the global spread of Japanese pop culture in the 1980s.
 (Photo by Louise Graber)

-My lecture Up In The Air: Anime’s Journey To The Stars described the global success of Japanese animation and its rise to prominance in the film world and in popular culture.
-It covered the work of Osamu Tezuka and the success of his work abroad.
-It also referred to Rintaro’s involvement with him as an animation director on Astro Boy prior to his subsequent productions that included his Tezuka homage film Metropolis, his adaption of Leiji Matsumoto’s manga Galaxy Express 999, and of Sanpei Shirato’s manga The Dagger of Kamui.
-Describing Shirato’s beginnings as a kamishibai artist before moving to manga and the alternative publication GARO the lecture was situated in the context of anecdotes from my time as a lecturer at an Arts college and a School of Design in Sydney where I observed the growing interest of students in Japanese popular culture.
-They became fascinated with manga, Anime, cosplay, J-Pop, scanlations, computer games, cameras, turntables, TV game shows, food and fashion, not to mention the learning of the Japanese language and the odd visit to Tokyo.
-The lecture concluded with an analysis of the productions and rise to prominence of Hayao Miyazaki and Studio Ghibli who, like Tezuka, found both an international audience and critical acclaim.
+My lecture titled Up In The Air: Anime’s Journey To The Stars described the global success of Japanese animation…and its rise to prominence both in the film world and in popular culture.
+It covered the work of Osamu Tezuka and its international success.
+It also referred to Rintaro’s involvement with him as an animation director on Astro Boy…prior to his subsequent productions that included his Tezuka homage film Metropolis…his adaption of Leiji Matsumoto’s manga Galaxy Express 999, and of Sanpei Shirato’s manga The Dagger of Kamui.
+Describing Shirato’s beginnings as a kamishibai artist…before moving to manga and the alternative publication GARO…the lecture included anecdotes from my time as a lecturer at Sydney College of the Arts…and the University of Technology, Sydney where I observed the growing interest of students in Japanese popular culture.
+They became fascinated with manga, Anime, cosplay, fashion,…J-Pop, scanlations, computer games…cameras, turntables, TV game shows,…food and fashion, not to mention learning Japanese and visiting Tokyo.
+The lecture concluded with an analysis of the productions…and the rise to prominence of Hayao Miyazaki and Studio Ghibli…who, like Tezuka, found both both an international audience and critical acclaim.

 The tools and materials for the printmaking workshop.
+My Rugby woodblock print is on the table alongside some of my art postcards and printmaking tools.
 (Photo by Louise Graber)

-In addition to the theory lecture I also presented a practical workshop demonstrating the printmaking technique I have developed as part of my artistic practice.
-Based on the Japanese creative print movement of Sosaku Hanga and the work of Koshiro Onchi and Shiko Munakata in particular I showed examples of my work that have been made following this approach and methodology and applied to my prints, postcards, T-shirts and comics.
+In addition to the theory lecture I presented a practical arts workshop…demonstrating the printmaking technique I had developed as part of my artistic practice.
+Based on the Japanese creative print movement Sosaku Hanga,…and the work of Koshiro Onchi and Shiko Munakata in particular.
+I showed examples of my work that had been made using this approach and methodology…and applied to my prints, postcards, T-shirts and comics.

-Dr. Michael Hill teaching techniques to students of the University of the South Pacific.
+Dr. Michael Hill teaching printmaking techniques to students of the University of the South Pacific.
+In the foreground his Rugby themed woodblock print is being studied.
 (Photo by Louise Graber)

 After the demonstration the students had the opportunity to make their own prints.
-By chance, the cultural activities took place in the same week as the Rugby World Cup finals and the only paint colours to hand were those of the Wallabies, yellow and green.
-My own rugby woodblock print (on the table and being passed around the class, in the photos above) provided some amusement and interest.
+By chance, the cultural activities took place in the same week as the Rugby World Cup finals…and the only paint colours to hand were those of the Wallabies, yellow and green.
+My own rugby woodblock print (being passed around the class, in the photos above) provided some amusement and interest.

 The ‘sosaku hanga’ creative printmaking workshop.
 (Photo by Louise Graber)

-On the roof of the Village Cinema complex Batman and Spiderman look down intrigued at the sight of people going in to see the Ninja super hero Kamui.
+Downtown, on the roof of the Village Cinema complex Batman and Spiderman look down…intrigued at the sight of people going in to see the Ninja super hero Kamui.
 It was here that the Anime Film Festival was held each evening.
-The films Galaxy Express 999, The Dagger of Kamui, Laputa: Castle in the Sky and The Girl Who Leapt Through Time were screened to impressed audiences.
-Anime is now a fixed part of the Japanese cultural coat of arms, emblamatic of the country’s long history of graphic arts that feeds into and nurtures both Anime and manga.
-A week long festival of Anime films and supporting contextual cultural events signaled an alternative offering to Hollywood and the further spread of Japanese popular culture in the South Pacific.
+Films screened included Galaxy Express 999…The Dagger of Kamui…Laputa: Castle in the Sky and The Girl Who Leapt Through Time.
+Anime is now a fixed part of the Japanese cultural coat of arms…emblematic of the country’s long history of graphic arts which feeds into and nurtures both Anime and manga.
+The week long festival of Anime films and supporting cultural events was an alternative offering to American movies…and helped spread Japanese popular culture in the South Pacific.

-Village Cinema Centre, Suva.
+Village Cinema Centre, Suva, with superhero cinema on the screens.
 (Photo by Louise Graber)

 In the hotel pool in Nadi, my friend the octopus.
 (Photo by Louise Graber)